iree-org/iree/docs/developers/developing_iree/profiling_with_tracy.md

 key to understand the nuance here.
 * *Instrumentation* is code built into the process being profiled, collecting timestamps at the start and end of "zones".
-Once it's enabled at build time, it typically just works &emdash; it is a part of our application logic just like anything else, so there's no reason why it would not work.
+Once it's enabled at build time, it typically just works &mdash; it is a part of our application logic just like anything else, so there's no reason why it would not work.
 * *Sampling* and *SysTrace* rely on specific system features to collect information on what is *actually* running.
 These